View activity logs to audit actions on resources

 - the values of other properties that might help you research the operation

 The activity log contains all write operations (PUT, POST, DELETE) performed on your resources.
 It does not include read operations (GET).
+For a list of resource actions, see Azure Resource Manager Resource Provider operations.
 You can use the audit logs to find an error when troubleshooting or to monitor how a user in your organization modified a resource.